DeepSeek V3 vs Qwen3.5-35B-A3B

 The capability footprint differs most on reasoning mode: Qwen3.5-35B-A3B.
 Both models share function calling, tool use, and structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, DeepSeek V3 lists $0.1/1M input and $0.3/1M output tokens, while Qwen3.5-35B-A3B lists $0.16/1M input and $1.3/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts DeepSeek V3 lower by about $0.34 per million blended tokens.
-Availability is 12 providers versus 1, so concentration risk also matters.
+For cost, DeepSeek V3 lists $0.10/1M input and $0.30/1M output tokens on the cheapest tracked provider, while Qwen3.5-35B-A3B lists $0.14/1M input and $1/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend puts DeepSeek V3 lower by about $0.24 per million blended tokens.
+Availability is 13 providers versus 2, so concentration risk also matters.

 Choose DeepSeek V3 when provider fit, lower input-token cost, and broader provider choice are central to the workload.
 Choose Qwen3.5-35B-A3B when reasoning depth and larger context windows are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
-It also helps separate model capability from provider packaging, which can change cost and latency.
-For teams standardizing a stack, that distinction is often the difference between a benchmark win and a reliable deployment.

 FAQ